rycus86/demo-site/README.md

 The whole process including the deployments is automated, the only manual step being the `git push` command.

-To see how it works go to the `Specs` tab or click the button below.
+To see it in action and find out how it works [go to the demo site](http://demo.viktoradam.net).